Zoo: Aquaria

 The first public aquarium was opened at the London Zoo in 1853.
-This was followed by the opening of public aquaria in continental Europe (e.g. Paris in 1859, Hamburg in 1864, Berlin in 1869, and Brighton in 1872) and the United States (e.g. Boston in 1859, Washington in 1873, San Francisco Woodward's Garden in 1873, and the New York Aquarium at Battery Park in 1896).
+This was followed by the opening of public aquaria in continental Europe (e.g. Paris in 1859, Hamburg in 1864, Berlin in 1869, and Brighton in 1872) and the United States (e.g. Boston in 1859, Washington in 1873, San Francisco Woodward's Gardens in 1873, and the New York Aquarium at The Battery in 1896).

 Roadside zoos

 Roadside zoos are found throughout North America, particularly in remote locations.
 They are often small, for-profit zoos, often intended to attract visitors to some other facility, such as a gas station.
 The animals may be trained to perform tricks, and visitors are able to get closer to them than in larger zoos.
 Since they are sometimes less regulated, roadside zoos are often subject to accusations of neglect and cruelty.

 In June 2014 the Animal Legal Defense Fund filed a lawsuit against the Iowa-based roadside Cricket Hollow Zoo for violating the Endangered Species Act by failing to provide proper care for its animals.
 Since filing the lawsuit, ALDF has obtained records from investigations conducted by the USDA's Animal and Plant Health Inspection Services; these records show that the zoo is also violating the Animal Welfare Act.